 - Acknowledge those whose ideas and writings you depended on

 - Relate your writing and ideas to the larger community of people writing on your topic

-There are many styles of writing citations, such as the Modern Language Association (MLA), American Psychological Association (APA), American Medical Association (AMA), Chicago, and Turabian styles.
-Ask your instructors which style they prefer for your papers.
+There are many styles of writing citations, such as the Modern Language Association (MLA), American Psychological Association (APA), American Medical Association (AMA), and Chicago styles.
+Ask your instructors which style they prefer you use.